-- Events were cancelled/postponed, including the ADI Focus Meeting planned for 14 March 2020, which was cancelled the day before the event in response to the worsening Coronavirus position. - In person Study Club events have been replaced with Zoom webinars. - Committee met with greater frequency, but using Zoom rather than meeting in person. - ADI staff worked from home. - ADI cashed in half its investments to guard against potential future operational losses.
+- Events were cancelled/postponed, including the ADI Team Congress, which was rearranged from May 2021 to May 2022. - In person Study Club events were replaced with Zoom webinars. - Committee met with greater frequency, but using Zoom rather than meeting in person. - The 2020 AGM was held using Zoom rather than taking place in person. - ADI staff worked from home.

-Despite setbacks in 2020, ADI remains stable financially, with a strong membership base, and is looking forward to 2021 when it plans to restart its physical events and hold its next Team Congress.
+Despite setbacks caused by the pandemic in 2020 and 2021, ADI remains stable financially, with a strong membership base, and is looking forward to restarting its physical events in Autumn 2021.